Friday, March 16, 2012

 Game Change!

-That said, progressives and Nigerians, in general, should realize that despite the systemic failure of the opposition at the national level and the systematic emasculation of the opposition parties at the national level, PDP can still be defeated at a general election.
+That said, progressives and Nigerians, in general, should realise that despite the systemic failure of the opposition at the national level and the systematic emasculation of the opposition parties at the national level, PDP can still be defeated at a general election.
 It is a question of time.

 For instance, the fact that you wear an Awo hat doesn't make you an Awoist or imbue you with Awo's values or his leadership virtues.
 Do you profess Awoism?
 Are you willing to apply his thoughts to the best of your ability, taking into account the volume of resources within your control?
 That is the test.
 It's all about pragmatism.
 The policy comes first before any consideration of how to procure the revenue.
 That is the test.
 Besides, you don’t have to be an Afenifere to wear the crown.
 After all, Professor Claude Ake, who introduced “Awo” as a course in his Faculty at the University of Calabar, was not in any shape or form a politician or of the Yoruba race.
 But he was simply an authentic witness to the accomplishment of the late sage and decided to propagate his message and what he stood for to the younger generations.
 Awoism shouldn't be about slogans and rhetoric, but action.
 And I will ensure its passage throughout the breadth and length of this country before I die.
 God is on my side.
 Awo meant well, and his dreams shall be fulfilled.

-In a similar vein, the fact that you exude Aminu Kano's populist activism image doesn't make you a lover of the talakawa or a talakawa sympathizer.
-Do you have what it takes to organize with righteous intent and with a purpose exclusively for the benefit of the underclass?
+In a similar vein, the fact that you exude Aminu Kano's populist activism image doesn't make you a lover of the talakawa or a talakawa sympathiser.
+Do you have what it takes to organise with righteous intent and with a purpose exclusively for the benefit of the underclass?
 Are you willing to practice social equality and egalitarianism?
 How many people have you liberated from poverty, decadence, and mental slavery?
 Are you willing to accept that there are people in your midst deserving of freedom and economic emancipation?
 Those are the tests.

 Northern Intellectuals and the New Challenges!

-A few days ago, I watched “America Welcomes Prime Minister Abubakar Balewa of Nigeria, July 1961: 25-28” posted on my blog at http://hamiltonatlarge.blogspot.com/ and I was struck by his command of the English Language as well as his verbal prowess.
-He was polished, distinguished, and in full command of the audience and the situation everywhere, he went in the United States of America.
+A few days ago, I watched “America Welcomes Prime Minister Abubakar Balewa of Nigeria, July 1961: 25-28” posted on my blog at http://hamiltonatlarge.blogspot.com/, and I was struck by his command of the English Language as well as his verbal prowess.
+He was polished, distinguished, and in full command of the audience and the situation everywhere he went in the United States of America.
 The more I watch him, the more I yearn for more of him.
 And if I may add, I am disappointed, highly disappointed in light of the recent development in our socio-cultural scene.

 It is profoundly unbelievable that the same region that produced that icon is in a state of disarray right now.
-Yes, the same region that produced these eminent gentlemen and scholars - Ibrahim Tahir, Jubrin Aminu, Adamu Ciroma, Bala Usman, Abubakar Umar, Usuf Maitama Sule (the polemic), Gambari, Ibrahim Ayagi, Jega, Rufai, Babangida Aliyu, Ango Abdullahi, Adamu Baike, Justice Kutigi, Justice Bello and Justice Belgore just to name a few, is now under a state of anomie.
+Yes, the same region that produced these eminent gentlemen and scholars - Ibrahim Tahir, Jubrin Aminu, Adamu Ciroma, Bala Usman, Abubakar Umar, Usuf Maitama Sule (the polemic), Gambari, Ibrahim Ayagi, Jega, Rufai, Babangida Aliyu, Ango Abdullahi, Adamu Baike, Justice Kutigi, Justice Bello and Justice Belgore, just to name a few- is now under a state of anomie.
 The region is under the spell of religious sects, unleashing mayhem on unprotected innocent Nigerians and foreigners under the cover of darkness.
 And we grieve in silence for the victims, without a name.
 If education is haram, the gentlemen listed above would have been a bunch of nincompoops.

 Surprisingly though, and of course, most disappointingly, contemporary northern intellectuals and the educated elite groups who are, no doubt, the direct beneficiaries of the feudal educational largess (full scholarship, lucrative, and strategic job placement in government and public sectors upon graduation) are now blaming the pervasive bombing the campaign by the Boko Haram sect on marginalization and poverty.

-More surprising is the fact that these privileged educated elite groups suffer no equivocation when justifying Boko Haram's barbarism on every available space in social media.
+More surprising is the fact that these privileged, educated elite groups suffer no equivocation when justifying Boko Haram's barbarism on every available space in social media.

 Here is the dilemma: How do you make a change when those who ought to be at the forefront of change are the direct beneficiaries of the policies that made the call for change inevitable